Philippines Blog

 Kawasan Falls

-The Philippines experiences 3 seasons: The Hot Season being between March and May followed by the Rainy Season from June to November and the Cool Season in December til February.
+The Philippines experiences 3 seasons: The Hot Season is between March and May followed by the Rainy Season from June to November and the Cool Season from December til February.

-Peak season for tourists is the hot season between March and May.
-It is generally avoided during the wet season as the countries islands are located in a typhoon rich area of Asia and experiences between 17-19 typhoons through the wet season.
-Like many countries in Asia the hot season will be around 30-40 degrees so some travellers will prefer the cooler months.
+The peak season for tourists is the hot season between March and May.
+It is generally avoided during the wet season as the country’s islands are located in a typhoon-rich area of Asia and experience between 17-19 typhoons through the wet season.
+Like many countries in Asia, the hot season will be around 30-40 degrees so some travellers will prefer the cooler months.

 We spent 30 days touring the Philippines and you could spend much longer – there is so much to see and do!

-Short break getaways generally see visitors located at one of the Philippines hotel and beach resort locations such as the newly developed and rebuilt Boracay.
+Short break getaways generally see visitors located at one of the Philippine hotel and beach resort locations such as the newly developed and rebuilt Boracay.

 Bohol Chocolate Hills